 The Asia Law and Policy Forum aims to foster and support outstanding research on law, society and politics in Asia.
 The Asia Law and Policy Forum organizes and supports seminars and workshops, visiting fellows, research collaboration, and trainings in the region.

 - to foster excellence in interdisciplinary research and collaboration on law, society and politics in Asia;

-- to support a community of outstanding scholars with expertise on law, society and politics in Southeast Asia;
+- to support a community of outstanding scholars with expertise on law, society and politics in Asia;

-- to equip graduate and undergraduate students to gain in depth knowledge of Southeast Asia and its laws through unique elective courses, internships, exchange experiences and higher degree research;
+- to equip graduate and undergraduate students to gain in depth knowledge of Asia and its laws through unique elective courses, internships, exchange experiences and higher degree research;

-- to promote and enhance exchange and collaboration between UNSW Law academics and students, and leading research institutions, academics, students, civil society activists and policy-makers across Southeast Asia.
+- to promote and enhance exchange and collaboration between UNSW Law academics and students, and leading research institutions, academics, students, civil society activists and policy-makers across Asia.

-The Faculty has strong historic ties with Southeast Asia, from Timor Leste to Vietnam and Indonesia.
+The Faculty has strong historic ties with Asia, from Timor Leste to Vietnam and Indonesia.
 The Faculty is a member institute of the Asian Law Institute (ASLI), a network of leading Asian law scholars and institutions.
 The Faculty has collaborations with regional law schools and legal institutions, such as Mandalay University and the University of Indonesia.
 The Faculty has particularly strong ties with Myanmar, notably through facilitating workshops on constitutional democracy.